Akshay7591/Automated-Google-Hacking/README.md

 # Automated-Google-Hacking
-This app automates the process of Google Hacking.The user only enters the URL and then selects the testing parameters the rest is automatically done by the app.
+This app and website automates the process of Google Hacking.The user only enters the URL and then selects the testing parameters the rest is automatically done by the app.
 <br>
 <br>
 <br>